mqttiotstuff/mqtt-agent-tregex/README.md

 # Event detection triggering

 This repository contains an experiment on detecting sequences of events and triggering recognition event.
-This is used to handle multiple events from different devices and triggering actions
+The module is used to handle multiple events from different devices and triggering associated actions